Tools I Use For Note-Taking

 - DEVONthink to Go – Adding notes on mobile devices like my phone or tablet.

 - Obsidian – Creating, writing, linking, and analyzing notes.

 - Alfred – Creating snippets (ID, or templates).

-- iA Writer – Writing articles or longer notes.
+- iA Writer – Writing essays or longer notes.